marcinjahn/technology-notebook/src/docs/computers/blockchain/intro.md

 would contain: a sender and a value.
 The value is added to the balance held by the smart contract.
 The smart contract needs to have payable modifier (rule) to be eligible to receive funds.

+Each account has a unique number (160 bits).
+That number is a result of hashing a public key from an asymmetric key pair of an account.

+Transactions initiated from an account are signed with the private key of that account.

+## Networks

+There are many Ethereum networks.
+The one with Network ID = 1 is the main network where real ETHs are being used.
+There are also test networks where mock ETH is used (like Ropsten).
+We can also set up local dev networks for testing.

 ## Source Material